Colorectal cancer: Epigenetics

 In addition to epigenetic alteration of expression of miRNAs, other common types of epigenetic alterations in cancers that change gene expression levels include direct hypermethylation or hypomethylation of CpG islands of protein-encoding genes and alterations in histones and chromosomal architecture that influence gene expression.
-As an example, 147 hypermethylations and 27 hypomethylations of protein coding genes were frequently associated with colorectal cancers.
+As an example, 147 hypermethylations and 27 hypomethylations of protein-coding genes were frequently associated with colorectal cancers.
 Of the hypermethylated genes, 10 were hypermethylated in 100% of colon cancers, and many others were hypermethylated in more than 50% of colon cancers.
 In addition, 11 hypermethylations and 96 hypomethylations of miRNAs were also associated with colorectal cancers.
 Abnormal (aberrant) methylation occurs as a normal consequence of normal aging and the risk of colorectal cancer increases as a person gets older.
 The source and trigger of this age-related methylation is unknown.
 Approximately half of the genes that show age-related methylation changes are the same genes that have been identified to be involved in the development of colorectal cancer.
 These findings may suggest a reason for age being associated with the increased risk of developing colorectal cancer.

 Epigenetic reductions of DNA repair enzyme expression may likely lead to the genomic and epigenomic instability characteristic of cancer.
 As summarized in the articles Carcinogenesis and Neoplasm, for sporadic cancers in general, a deficiency in DNA repair is occasionally due to a mutation in a DNA repair gene, but is much more frequently due to epigenetic alterations that reduce or silence expression of DNA repair genes.

 Epigenetic alterations involved in the development of colorectal cancer may affect a person's response to chemotherapy.

-Genomics | Epigenomics
+Genomics and epigenomics

 Consensus molecular subtypes (CMS) classification of colorectal cancer was first introduced in 2015.
 CMS classification so far has been considered the most robust classification system available for CRC that has a clear biological interpretability and the basis for future clinical stratification and subtype-based targeted interventions.

 A novel Epigenome-based Classification (EpiC) of colorectal cancer was proposed in 2021 introducing 4 enhancer subtypes in people with CRC.
 Chromatin states using 6 histone marks are characterized to identify EpiC subtypes.
 A combinatorial therapeutic approach based on the previously introduced consensus molecular subtypes (CMSs) and EpiCs could significantly enhance current treatment strategies.